bhavini-jeloka/Controls-and-Dynamics/README.md

 So far only constant torques have been incorporated - time varying ones would have a unique code, not a generalised one

-PLEASE NOTE: For the files which involve a graph, the empty plot opens as soon as the code runs - this must be crossed off for letting the code run further (it works properly after that)
+PLEASE NOTE: For the files that involve a graph, the empty plot opens as soon as the code runs - this must be crossed off for letting the code run further (it works properly after that)